sandialabs/InterSpec/target/electron/README.md

 # 'app' sub-directory of your build dir
 ninja -C build_dir install

 # Then to actually create the distributable package, run on of the following
+# (assuming your build directory is 'build_macos', 'build_win', or 'build_linux',
+#  otherwise you need to edit path in package.json)
 npm run package-mac
 npm run package-win
 npm run package-linux